Pittsburgh Parks Conservancy Names New Leader from Country’s #1 Park System

 Top executive of the Minneapolis Park and Recreation Board to become president and CEO of the Pittsburgh Parks Conservancy

-She has been a board member of The City Parks Alliance, a national organization based in Washington D.C; a board member of the international organization World Urban Parks, Minneapolis Urban League, Minneapolis Parks Foundation, Meet Minneapolis, Sports Minneapolis, and St. Anthony Falls Heritage.
-Miller also has served as a Founding Member of the Editorial Board for the Journal of Recreation, Parks, and Tourism in Public Health.
+She has been a board member of The City Parks Alliance.
+That’s a national organization based in Washington D.C.
+She’s been a board member of the international organization World Urban Parks and the Minneapolis Urban League.
+Furthmeore the Minneapolis Parks Foundation, Meet Minneapolis, Sports Minneapolis, and St. Anthony Falls Heritage.
+Consequently, Miller also has served as a Founding Member of the Editorial Board for the Journal of Recreation, Parks, and Tourism in Public Health.

-Prior to her appointment as Minneapolis Parks Superintendent, Miller served as director of the Huron-Clinton Metropolitan Authority, a five-county regional park system in southeast Michigan; community services area administrator for the city of Ann Arbor and a number of other positions with the city of Ann Arbor for more than 22 years.
+Similarly and prior to her appointment as Minneapolis Parks Superintendent.
+Miller also served as director of the Huron-Clinton Metropolitan Authority.
+It’s a five-county regional park system in southeast Michigan.
+As well as serving Community Services Area Administrator for the City of Ann Arbor.
+Finally she held a number of other positions with the city of Ann Arbor.
+That spanned for more than 22 years.

 Finally, Miller holds a master’s degree in recreation administration from the University of Maryland.
 Plus and a bachelor’s degree from Midland University in Nebraska.